-Governance Committee-Advises the Board on corporate governance matters and oversees the risks relating to such matters, including recommending guidelines for the composition and size of the Board and its committees, evaluating Board effectiveness and organizational structure and setting director compensation (see the section on Director Compensation on page 22).
-The Governance Committee provides strategic oversight of the Company's programs and practices relating to ESG.
+Governance Committee-Advises the Board on corporate governance matters and oversees the risks relating to such matters, including recommending guidelines for the composition and size of the Board and its committees, evaluating Board effectiveness and organizational structure and setting director compensation (see the section on Director Compensation on page 23).
+The Governance Committee oversees, among other things, issues regarding conflicts of interest, independence and compliance with SEC and NYSE rules and reviews the allocation of risk management oversight to the various Board committees.
+The Governance Committee provides general strategic oversight of the Company's programs and practices relating to ESG.
 The Governance Committee also develops Board membership criteria and reviews potential director candidates.
 Recommendations for director nominees are presented to the full Board for approval.
 See Proposal 1-"Election of Directors" on page 7.
 Only independent directors sit on the Governance Committee.

-Environmental Committee-Assists the Board in overseeing risks associated with the Company's business and operational risks, other than financial risks.
-This includes regulatory compliance, environmental compliance, energy resources, transmission and distribution operations, employee safety performance, corporate, cyber and physical security, business continuity, brand and marketing, and technology strategy.
+Environmental, Technology and Operations Committee-Assists the Board in overseeing risks associated with the Company's business and operational risks, other than financial risks.
+This includes regulatory, environmental compliance, employee and public safety, climate change, energy, commodity, cyber and physical security, cyber technology strategy, and external mandates.

 Finance Committee-Assists the Board in overseeing that corporate management has in place strategies, budgets, forecasts, and financial plans and programs, including adequate liquidity, to enable the Company to meet its goals and objectives and oversees the associated risks.
-The Finance Committee's activities and recommendations include reviewing management's qualitative and quantitative financial plans and objectives for both the short and long-term; approving strategies with appropriate action plans to help ensure that financial objectives are met; having in place a system to monitor progress toward financial goals, including monitoring commodity price and counterparty credit risk, as well as taking any necessary action; and overseeing and monitoring employee benefit plan investment performance and approving changes in investment policies, managers, and strategies.
+The Finance Committee's activities and recommendations include reviewing management's qualitative and quantitative financial plans and objectives for both the short and long-term; approving strategies with appropriate action plans to help ensure that financial objectives are met; having in place a system to monitor progress toward financial goals, including monitoring commodity price and counterparty credit risk, overseeing and monitoring employee benefit plan investment performance and approving changes in investment policies and strategies, and monitoring management's program for hedging or otherwise mitigating financial and commercial risk; and providing strategic oversight of the Company's non-regulated investments and businesses.